NIRALUser/DTIPlayground/docs/DMRIFiberProfile.rst

         tracts:
             type: string
             default_value: null
             description: Selected set of tracts to use.
+Comma-delimited list of file names with .vtk extension included.
 Each entry must uniquely map to a VTK fiber file in the atlas location.

         inputIsDTI:
             type: boolean